QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 p, Q, V, S
 ```

-##  Constructing  a Python Class
+##  Another Python Class

-It is efficient to combine our calculations in a single Python Class.
+It is efficient to assemble our calculations in a single Python Class.

 ```{code-cell} ipython3
 class GC_Mechanism: